How to copy edit: 10 essential copy editing tips

 2. Edit for audience-centric language

-Audience-centric content also includes language that educates your readers or helps them solve a problem.
+When you’re editing, replace "we" and "our" with "you" and "your" wherever possible, unless you’re purposely writing a first-person account of a story.
+Include language that educates your audience or helps them solve a problem.
 As you edit your content, ask yourself if readers would find it useful.

 3. Edit for clarity